-Hopefully those bullets can help with the decision process.
+Hopefully, those bullets can help with the decision process.
 If you have any suggestions, let us know in the comments at the bottom.
-Keep on reading to see the five cheapest cabin kits we could find, with the cheapest coming in at well under $4000.
+Keep on reading to see the five cheapest cabin kits we could find, with the cheapest coming in right under $6000.

 Cheap Used Cabins